 For shared resource pool, all the legacy conditions for resource selection/reselection can be reused.

 Channel congestion measurements for SL PRS configuration adaptation has been proposed by companies as well.
 According to the agreement in RAN1, congestion control mechanisms is reused for Scheme 2 SL-PRS resource allocation.
 RAN2 may discuss later how to report CBR after there is a clear conclusion in RAN1.
-So there is no proposal here.

 Agreement